chrishamm/ArduinoDuet/README.md

-# Arduino Duet board files
+# Arduino Duet board files - FINAL VERSION
+NOTE: This is the last official version of ArduinoDuet.
+It will no longer be updated since I will contribute all my development on dc42's original firmware repostories.

 Arduino board files for RepRap Duet, Duet WiFi, Duet Ethernet and RADDS electronics Support for the Alligator board is added as well, but this is not tested yet.